karm-patel/Samachar-News-media-on-air-pollution/Research_Question_1/Readme.md

-## Research-Question-1: How do news media respond to air pollution?
+## Research-Question-1: Does the news media coverage around air pollution exhibit a geographical and/or temporal bias?
 (Section 5.1)
 <hr>

 |Figure/Table|File/Folder| Decription |